-As WBN explained last year, Williams hasn’t used the page since 2013.
+WBN explained last year that Williams hasn’t used the page since 2013.
 But this hasn’t stopped Prichard Colon supporters, whether well-intentioned or not, from tearing into him at will, even today.

 Some of the comments we wouldn’t even post.
-But the selection below gives a clear indication of what the page now represents.
+But the selection below clearly indicates what the page now represents.